kirenz/course-template/docs/project-description.md

 If you are done, click on `Submit new issue`.

-(written-report)=
+(report)=
-## Written report
+## Report

-Your written report must be completed in the `written-report.ipynb` file (see folder `references/written-report/`) and must be reproducible.
+Your final report must be completed in the `report.ipynb` file (see folder `reports/`) and must be reproducible.
 Assume that it will be used to communicate your results to other data analysts who are interested in your findings.

 All team members should contribute to the GitHub repository, with regular meaningful commits.